Jakub-Mroczek/Transistor-Curve-Tracer/README.md

 # Transistor-Curve-Tracer
-Design of a transistor curve tracer consisting of a custom votlage step generator and voltage ramp generator
+Design of a transistor curve tracer consisting of a custom voltage step generator and voltage ramp generator

 Image of full circuit: